Krishna Kant

 Science, Northwestern University, Evanston, IL.

-systems.
-Designed and delivered graduate courses/seminars in fault-tolerant
+design, and operating systems.
+Designed and delivered graduate courses/seminars

 External